Guy Ritchie: 1998–2002: Breakthrough

-After Ritchie's first project on a short film, The Hard Case (1995), in 1998, Ritchie met Matthew Vaughn, godson of Peter Morton, co-founder of the Hard Rock Cafe chain.
-Vaughn had been working in Los Angeles and expressed interest in producing Ritchie's directorial debut, Lock, Stock and Two Smoking Barrels (1998).
+After working on a short film, The Hard Case (1995), in 1998, Ritchie met Matthew Vaughn, who had been working in Los Angeles and expressed interest in producing Ritchie's directorial debut, Lock, Stock and Two Smoking Barrels (1998).
 It took 15 months to secure financial backing.
 Trudie Styler served as an executive producer—she said "I've always liked bad-boy movies".

-The production of crime comedy heist Lock, Stock and Two Smoking Barrels was completed in about eight months.
+The production of comedy heist film Lock, Stock and Two Smoking Barrels was completed in about eight months.
 Starring Nick Moran, Jason Statham, Jason Flemyng and Dexter Fletcher, the film exposed them to worldwide audiences, and launched the acting career of former footballer Vinnie Jones.
 It was released in the United Kingdom on 28 August 1998 to critical and commercial success, with Janet Maslin of The New York Times praising Ritchie's "brash, ebullient direction" and "punchy little flourishes that load this English gangster film".
 The feature earned $28.1 million at the worldwide box office.
 At the 1999 British Academy Film Awards (BAFTAs), Lock, Stock and Two Smoking Barrels was nominated for three awards: Outstanding British Film, Best Editing and Outstanding Debut by a British Writer, Director or Producer for Vaughn.
 The film won a BAFTA for Film of the Year.
 In response to the film's success, Ritchie created a spin-off television series called Lock, Stock.... in 2000.